mjordan/islandora_themekey/README.md

 2. select one of the properties starting with 'islandora' in the rule properties list
 3. select an operator
 4. enter the PID of the collection or content model, or the namespace
+5. choose the theme you want to be active if the property is true

 Use the 'drupal:path' property to switch the theme when viewing a specific Islandora object, such as a collection.